Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/roles-permissions.md

 ## Roles & Permissions

 One of the main methods of access control in computer systems is known as role-based access control (RBAC).
-Basically, it's about restricting access to a system depending on the person's role, where multiple roles are created depending of the level of access required for different groups of people.
+Basically, it's about restricting access to a system depending on the person's role, where multiple roles are created depending on the level of access required for different groups of people.
 As roles have different permissions, it is possible to limit specific tasks like viewing, creating, modifying, or sharing files.

 Using roles and permissions is a common practice for big companies, but it's also particularly helpful for those who want to give access to external people, like third-parties and contractors.
 Slingshot was designed with different roles and permissions that contemplate many possible scenarios.